How to Conduct User Acceptance Testing: Process Stages, Deliverables, and End-User Testing Place in Quality Assurance

 Test cases.
 A test case is a set of specific actions that are taken to test and verify a particular system behavior, feature, or functionality.
 Test cases are more detailed units that have to correspond with all the test scenarios.
 Most often you will convert your user stories and business use cases to write efficient test cases.
 Examples of test cases are:

-- Check unregistered user adding the product into the shopping cart.
+- Check an unregistered user adding the product to the shopping cart.

 - Check shopping cart filtering.

 Test cases are efficient when there is a clear purpose stated, and the user is able to understand what they should do to complete it.
 The user guide to a test case may look like this:

 - Open the application.

 - Add any product to a shopping cart.

 You may also include expected results in the test case so that the user is aware of what is going to happen:

 - The product will appear in a shopping cart.